kartikwar/starter-hugo-academic/content/research/paper 1/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Unal Murat
+- with Unal Murat
-- Manoj Thomas
+- and Manoj Thomas. (manuscript in preparation)

 # Author notes (optional)